History of the British national debt: Origins

 The origins of the British national debt can be found during the reign of William III, who engaged a syndicate of City traders and merchants to offer for sale an issue of government debt.
-This syndicate soon evolved into the Bank of England, eventually financing the military campaigns of the Duke of Marlborough and later Imperial conquests.
+This syndicate soon evolved into the Bank of England, eventually financing the military campaigns of the Duke of Marlborough and later imperial conquests.

-The establishment of the bank was devised by Charles Montagu, 1st Earl of Halifax, in 1694, to the plan which had been proposed by William Paterson three years before, but had not been acted upon.
+The establishment of the bank was devised by Charles Montagu, in 1694, to the plan which had been proposed by William Paterson three years before, but had not been acted upon.
 He proposed a loan of £1.2m to the government; in return the subscribers would be incorporated as The Governor and Company of the Bank of England with long-term banking privileges including the issue of notes.
-The Royal Charter was granted on 27 July through the passage of the Tonnage Act 1694.
+The royal charter was granted on 27 July through the passage of the Tonnage Act 1694.

 Public finances were in so dire a condition at the time that the terms of the loan were that it was to be serviced at a rate of 8% per annum, and there was also a service charge of £4,000 per annum for the management of the loan.
 The first governor was Sir John Houblon, who is depicted in the £50 note issued in 1994.
 The charter was renewed in 1742, 1764, and 1781.

 The founding of the Bank of England put an end to defaults such as the Great Stop of the Exchequer of 1672, when Charles II had suspended payments on his bills.
-From then on, the British government would never fail to repay its creditors.
+The British government would not default again until 1934 when it failed to keep up repayments on its WWI debt to the USA.
 About 3/7 of British national debt in 1776, and 1/3 of major stocks like the East India Company, were held by Dutch bankers.

 In 1815, at the end of the Napoleonic Wars, British government debt reached a peak of £1 billion (that was more than 200% of GDP).